wavemotion-dave/DracoDS/README.md

 Versions :
 -----------------------
+V1.2: ??-July-2025 by wavemotion-dave
+* Improved FDC disk handling - OS9 games now load and run.
+* Improved artifacting - less glitches and 50% faster.
+DS-Lite no longer has any frameskip!
+* Added 'Diagonals' as a d-pad option for Q-Bert like games.
+* Boosted sound 50% across the board

 V1.1: 18-July-2025 by wavemotion-dave
 * Fixed DAA instruction - BCD math now correct.
 Fixes Trapfall, Atom and more.
 * Improved Semi-Graphics handling so occasional tops of fonts are not cut-off.